Technical reference

 // Updating a setting programmatically

-Use secrets for: API keys, access tokens, passwords -- anything sensitive that should never leave the browser.
+Use secrets for: API keys, access tokens, passwords -- anything sensitive that should never leave this client.

 Use settings for: User preferences, display options, feature toggles -- anything the user might want to configure.